Article · Technology & Work

-Agentic AI & the Future of Work
+the Future of Work

 The future of work is becoming less about performing every task manually and more about directing systems, applying judgment, and redesigning how value is created.
-As companies invest in AI, the real challenge is no longer simply adopting tools.
-It is learning how to reorganise teams, skills, and workflows around them.
+As companies invest in AI, the real challenge is no longer simply adopting tools — it is learning how to reorganise teams, skills, and workflows around them.

 Core idea: Agentic AI is not just another tool.
 It is a shift in how organisations operate, how teams work, and how humans create value above and around intelligent systems.